-Simple sugar consumption causes a spike in blood sugar and insulin followed by a crash.
+Simple sugar consumption causes a spike in blood sugar followed by a crash.
 This leaves us feeling even hungrier than we were before.
 We may even be more likely to continue eating until we can find something to make us full.
 Yikes!
 This means refined sugar, natural sweeteners, or artificial sweeteners.
 It is imperative to become aware of how much sugar you are consuming.

 Naturally occurring sugars are in fruits, vegetables, and dairy.
 Anything else is considered an added sugar. *Stevia leaf is a sugar that is produced from an herb.
 It will not interfere with your blood sugars levels and is not considered an added sugar.
 Stevia and monkfruit are okay.
-Many clients prefer Sweet Leaf Stevia.
+Many clients and myself included prefer Sweet Leaf Stevia.

 Added Sugar List: